jolie/docs/web/language-tools-and-standard-library/technology-integration/java/javaservices/README.md

 }
 ```

-Note that both input and output types of each method, although meant to be primitive types `int` and `double`, must be declared as their wrapping classes, respectively `Interger` and `Double`.
+Note that both input and output types of each method, although meant to be primitive types `int` and `double`, must be declared as their wrapping classes, respectively `Integer` and `Double`.

 Define a `twice.ol` module accordingly: